NewElectoralCollege/new_electoral_college/data/README.md

     "stats": {
         "name": "Seat Allocation",
         "total_seats": 10,
         "total_votes": 10100,
         "gallagher_index": 0.52391
     }
 }
 ```

 # Note on New York 2016

 Because of a caveat in the proposal, the Independence Party of New York would be awarded an elector for Gary Johnson (rather than the Libertarian Party).
-To avoid confusion, this model shows the Libertarians winning that elector instead, so that it is associated with Johnson.
+To avoid confusion, this model shows the Libertarian Party winning that elector instead, so that it is associated with Johnson.